 contributes a hilarious unbilled cameo

 Which brings me to Death Becomes Her’s strongest attribute: its cast.
 Streep, Hawn, and Willis—talented professionals all—had, at this stage in their careers, fallen into that movie star rut of delivering exactly what was expected of them, nothing more.
-Recent releases had shown each actor delivering reliable-but-unexceptional performances in so-so films.
+Recent releases had shown each actor contributing reliable-but-unexceptional performances in so-so films.
 Professional, journeyman-like performances devoid of either spark or surprise.

 |Madder 'n Hell|